 - Openness to learn new methods and techniques in an applied clinical setting

 - Ability to communicate (orally) in both English and French

 Start date, Duration, Stipend, and Location

-The start date is flexible; funding has already been received.
+The start date is immediate but flexible; funding has already been received.

-The position is full time for one year and is renewable for a further 2 years.
+The position is full time for one year and is renewable.
 The funding package consists of a stipend (consistent with CIHR funding levels) plus conference / training funding.

 The successful candidate could be registered at Concordia University (www.concordia.ca) or UQAM (www.uqam.ca); the actual work would be conducted at the CIUSSS-NIM, Hôpital du Sacré-Coeur de Montreal (https://rechercheciusssnim.ca/).

 - A complete curriculum vitae, including summary of GPA’s, a full publication list (including hyperlinks where possible) and email contact details for two referees